itxchy/blog.matttrifilo.com/_unpublished/Vote-outline.md

 # Outline

-Lesson Learned From my First Full Stack Application
+Lessons Learned From my First Full Stack Application

 - Introduction
     + Who is this post for?